nugrezo/expense_tracker_app/README.md

 - Ergun Oz

 Feel free to explore and contribute to this Expense Tracker Application.
-For inquiries or suggestions, please contact [Your Email Address].
+For inquiries or suggestions, please contact me through my github page.

 Happy tracking! 🚀